 Drop is essentially Ibotta, but you don’t have to upload any receipts.
 Your credit or debit card is linked to your Drop account, you automatically get points.

-15. Use an awesome budget app
+15. Use a budget app

 EveryDollar is the perfect app for a newbie budgeter or for someone who likes to keep things simple.